Jump to topic

 On University Manor East, each apartment is assigned one parking space, numbered to correspond with the apartment number.
 If there is more than one vehicle for an apartment, the additional vehicle may be parked in any of the unnumbered spaces in lots 3, 7, 9, 10, or 11.
 (NOTE: It is the responsibility of the tenants in each apartment to designate which vehicle and at what times the rotation of parking in the assigned space versus unassigned space takes place among roommates of the same apartment.)
 There are no numbered spaces in University Manor West.

-When another vehicle is parked in your assigned parking space, please park in an unnumbered space in the overflow area and immediately notify Security at extension 8711.
+When another vehicle is parked in your assigned parking space, please park in an unnumbered space in the overflow area and immediately notify Security at 717-531-8711.

 Parking fines are issued by the Security and Housing Departments for the following reasons:

-- Absence of Housing parking pass displayed on vehicle or a Medical Center parking pass displayed on vehicle;
+- Absence of Housing parking pass displayed on vehicle;

 - Parking in a numbered space that is assigned to another apartment other than your own;

 - Parking in a “No Parking” area designated by a “RED” painted curb or a “No Parking” sign;

 - Driving within the UME or UMW Student Housing complexes, or parking on the grass;